Big-company strategy. Small-business math.

 Market entry and competitive assessment

-Founders and corporate development teams use StratEngine to evaluate market opportunities using Porter's Five Forces, PESTLE, and Blue Ocean Strategy in combination.
+Business owners and leadership teams use StratEngine to evaluate market opportunities using Porter's Five Forces, PESTLE, and Blue Ocean Strategy in combination.
 The framework sequencer (Professional tier) runs multiple frameworks together so the analysis covers macro environment, competitive intensity, and value innovation in a single brief.

 Strategy for investors